-• \$read_data(num, ident) - Read any kind of data from another block with the given number num. ident specifies the data to be read.
+• \$read\data(num, ident, add\data) - Read any kind of data from another block with the given number num. ident specifies the data to be read. add\data is for additional data and normally not needed.
 The result is block dependent (see table below):

-ident returned data comment "state" one of: "running", "stopped", "blocked", "standby", "fault", or "unloaded" Techage machine state, used by many machines "state" one of: "red", "amber", "green", "off" Signal Tower state "state" one of: "empty", "loaded", "full" State of a chest or Sensor Chest "fuel" number fuel value from fuel consuming block "load" number Read the load value in percent (0100) from a tank/storage block "delivered" number Read the current delivered power value from a generator block.
-A power consuming block (accu) provides a negative value "action" player-name, action-string only for Sensor Chests "stacks" Array with up to 4 Stores with the inventory content (see example) only for Sensor Chests "count" number Read the item counter of the TA4 Item Detector block cmnd data comment "on", "off" nil turn a node on/off (machine, lamp,) "red, "amber", "green", "off" nil set Signal Tower color "red", "green", "blue", "yellow" "on", "off" Enable/disable a Distributor filter slot. "text" text string Text to be used for the Sensor Chest menu "reset" nil Reset the item counter of the TA4 Item Detector block mode). text is the string to be displayed.
-If the first char of the string is a blank, the text will be horizontally centered.
+ident returned data comment "state" one of: "running", "stopped", "blocked", "standby", "fault", or "unloaded" Techage machine state, used by many machines "state" one of: "red", "amber", "green", "off" Signal Tower state "state" one of: "empty", "loaded", "full" State of a chest or Sensor Chest "fuel" number fuel value of a fuel consuming block "depth" number Read the current depth value of a quarry block (180) "load" number Read the load value in percent (0100) of a tank/storage block, an accu block, of of the Signs Bot Box. "delivered" number Read the current delivered power value of a generator block.
+A power consuming block (accu) provides a negative value "action" player-name, action- string only for Sensor Chests "stacks" Array with up to 4 Stores with the inventory content (see example) only for Sensor Chests "count" number Read the item counter of the TA4 Item Detector block "count" number of items Read the total amount of TA4 chest items.
+An optional number as add_data is used to address only on inventory slot (18, from left to right). "itemstring" item string of the given slot Specific command for the TA4 8x2000 Chest to read the item type (technical name) of one chest slot, specified via add_data (18).
+Example: s = \$read_data("223", "itemstring", 1)

-• \$send_cmnd(num, cmnd, data) - Send a command to another block. num is the number of the remote block, like "1234". cmnd is the command, data is additional data (see table below):
+• \$send\cmnd(num, cmnd, data) - Send a command to another block. num is the number of the remote block, like "1234". cmnd is the command, data is additional data (see table below):